 What information do buyers want to know?

 In general, about 76% of shoppers want to see accurate product specifications.
 The best way to reduce any possibility of errors or missing information is by knowing your prospects.
-In order to provide them comprehensive information, what are they looking for?
+In order to provide them with comprehensive information, what are they looking for?

 What buyers want to see also depends on the product type.
 For instance, people want to see more detailed product descriptions when it comes to clothing, but with electronics, they prioritize reviews.
 Basically, this shows that it’s important to be wary of product-specific information to convey.
 If your product is more technical, you must include the engineering attributes.
 For instance, the software type, any hardware, the APIs included, and so on.